Dani334/DS-A3/README.md

 ```

-On any processes that show up.
+On any processes if they show up.
+If none show up, no need to kill and processes.
 If you cannot kill any of these processes, please change `public int startPort = 6000;` to start from anything other than 6000 with enough room for the next 9 ports available.
 This must be changed in the following files:

 - Node.java
 - Proposer.java